sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/Monads.md

      them into small composable pieces.
 For inspiration see the monad combinators in Control.Monad (e.g. `sequence`, `forever`, `mapM`).

-These principals are not specific to monads.
+These principles are not specific to monads.
 They are applicable to all side-effect heavy programing problems.
 These principles can also be applied to imperative programs for great justice.

-A lot of patterns like reactive programming, dataflow programming and CQRS are consequences of following principals such as these.
+A lot of patterns like reactive programming, dataflow programming and CQRS are consequences of following principles such as these.

 The pithy take-away is don't "update, execute, update".
 Instead "represent, transform, compose".